Economics with study abroad

 - A module chosen from another department, which could include a foreign language.

-In the second year, you study three compulsory modules investigating Macroeconomics, Microeconomics and Economic Data Analysis, and choose three optional modules from a selection that currently includes:
+In the second year, you study three compulsory modules investigating Macroeconomics, Microeconomics and Economic Data Analysis, and choose three optional modules.
+Past examples have included:

 - Behavioural and Experimental Economics

 - Business Competition